London Olympia 2025 Exhibition Logistics | Hassocks to London Case Study

 Entry can stall when documents are scattered, so a single gate folder keeps the rhythm intact at security.
 Keep access confirmation, passes, RAMS if required, vehicle details, and a key contact number within reach from the cab.

-Olympias Height Limits
+Olympia Height Limits

-Olympia’s back of house routes involve ramps, service roads, and bay rules that can catch teams out if they arrive unprepared.
-Checking height limits and the correct approach route in advance prevents last minute re routing during your slot.
+Olympia's back of house routes involve ramps, service roads, and bay rules that can catch teams out if they arrive unprepared.
+Checking height limits and the correct approach route in advance prevents last minute re-routing during your slot.

 Unload Order

 The most efficient installs happen when the van is packed in the exact order the stand needs items.
 Build first components should be instantly accessible, with finish critical graphics and dressing items protected and loaded to come off later.
+Our Sprinter van is the right choice for most single-stand exhibition runs.

-Last Minute Buffer
+Last Mile Buffer

 The motorway miles can be predictable compared to the final approach into West London where diversions, queues, and security checks eat time.
 Building a last mile buffer keeps arrival calm and protects your access slot.
+Our London access guide covers route and parking planning in detail.

 Exhibition Graphics